 This means that you always have to ensure that your webserver is up-to-date.
 By doing this, you can provide the best current protection.

 apt-get update; apt-get upgrade # Debian / Ubuntu yum update # RHeL / CentOS pacman -Syu # Arch Linux

 How to Turn Off Renegotiation

-If your web server does not prevent client-initiated SSL renegotiation by default, you must manually disable these configuration options.
+You must manually disable these configuration options if your web server does not prevent client-initiated SSL renegotiation by default.
 The guiding principle is that only the server should be allowed to initiate a renegotiation of the SSL/TLS connection.

 In some cases, disabling a client renegotiation attempt may not be possible.
 Then it’s crucial to set only secure renegotiation and define the number of possible SSL handshakes.

 How to Test for Secure Renegotiation